 3 – Becoming a hub of creativity to inspire the world

 This year, Brand Week held a Lovemark & Creativity Day and our Managers Business Meeting was held to coincide with this.

 We all discussed the current situation of the advertising industry in our local markets and the global trends.
 It is reassuring to know that in some countries (particularly in the North) things are picking up.
 We each showed our new creative works and projects.

-However, more than ever, new business is a priority for Dialogue Network expansion and many promising opportunities are on the horizon.
-We’ll strengthen our members engagement and attract new talent by collaborating on client work.
+However, more than ever, new business was a priority for Dialogue Network’s expansion and many promising opportunities are on the horizon.
+We strengthened our members engagement and attracted new talent by collaborating on client work.